bolsen/pickcheck/design.md

  - It contains a result, called a `Verdict`.

 4. `TCheckPropertyOptions`
- - When creating a `TCheckPropertyBuilderSuite`, you give it or it will create an object of this type.
+ - When creating a `TCheckPropertySuite`, you give it or it will create an object of this type.
  - It stores a Name, NumberOfTrials for a suite, the Random Seed, if it should StopOnFirstFail.
  - This is passed to a reporter object and also drives the checker.